digitalcolony/criticalmas-archive/astro-site/src/content/posts/2014/12/won-fitness/index.md

 author: "MAS"
 categories: ["Fitness"]
 tags: []
-description: "I didn't want to title this blog \"My Last Fitness Post\", but it could end up being my last post about getting stronger.
-It has been a long journey, but I've found the answer.
-Maybe not for you, but..."
+description: 'I didn''t want to title this blog "My Last Fitness Post", but it could end up being my last post about getting stronger.
+It has been a long journey, but I''ve found the answer.
+Maybe not for you, but...'
 commentCount: 9
 ---